g-noth/intro-self-driving-cars/README.md

 Limitations:
 - The cars can't generalize to new situations, they just memorize their environment (overfit) --> advanced RL problem
+- Infinite straight road - the fitness function wouldn't be appropiate if we had curves for example
 - API requests between frontend and backend limit simulation amount (network traffic)

 ### Configuration Options